ClouDesire/docusaurus/docs/deployed.md

 In this section you will understand how to onboard deployed applications.
 Please make sure you read this section before you onboard your deployed application.
 Please note that onboarding of deployed and syndicated applications is not the same.

-The onboarding process starts after creating a new “Product” in the Marketplace Catalog, as described [here](onboarding.md#applications-catalogue).
+The onboarding process starts after creating a new "Product" in the Marketplace Catalog, as described [here](onboarding.md#applications-catalogue).

 Cloudesire supports [custom ZIP files](deployed.md#zip-packaging) to provide applications as a package, but we strongly recommend [Docker](deployed.md#docker-packaging) to onboard a new deployed  application.